Skip to main content

 Does CFG meet 23 NYCRR 500 third-party service provider requirements?

-CFG runs all NY DFS-regulated programs on a 23 NYCRR 500-aligned vendor stack: written cybersecurity program, MFA on all agent access to covered systems, encryption of nonpublic information in transit and at rest, role-based access controls with least privilege, secure data disposal, incident notification within the time window required by the licensee, and an annual attestation supporting the licensee's CISO certification.
-The licensee remains the covered entity under 23 NYCRR 500.
-CFG provides documentation needed to satisfy the licensee's third-party service provider policy under section 500.11.
+Yes.
+CFG runs every NY DFS-regulated program on a 23 NYCRR 500-aligned vendor stack: a written cybersecurity program, MFA on all agent access to covered systems, encryption of nonpublic information in transit and at rest, role-based access with least privilege, quarterly access reviews, secure data disposal, personnel training, incident notification inside the time window required by the licensee, and annual attestation supporting the licensee's CISO certification under section 500.17(b).
+The licensee remains the covered entity under 23 NYCRR 500 and CFG sits in the third-party service provider role under section 500.11, supplying the documentation needed to satisfy the licensee's vendor policy.
+CFG agents are non-licensed fronters, so any quoting, recommending, or binding stays with your in-house licensed staff via warm transfer rather than being performed by CFG.
+Verify the full documentation package with NY DFS or your in-house compliance team before contracting.

-What is the third-party vendor DDQ for NY DFS-regulated carriers?
+What does the third-party vendor DDQ cover for NY DFS-regulated carriers?

-Why are NYC-HQ'd carriers outsourcing more in 2026?
+Why are NYC-HQ'd carriers outsourcing more contact center work in 2026?

 New York City has the highest concentration of insurance carrier and broker headquarters in the US.
 Manhattan-class real estate, financial services wage benchmarks, and the practical constraints of a NY DFS-regulated operating model make domestic scale expensive.
-Carriers and brokers are moving high-volume non-licensed work, plus selected licensed seats, to nearshore providers that can satisfy 23 NYCRR 500 third-party requirements while delivering 50-65 percent labor savings.
-The pattern is most visible in claims operations, billing and collections, and policyholder services for personal and small commercial lines.
+Carriers and brokers are moving high-volume non-licensed work, including FNOL intake, claims status, billing and collections, COI issuance, and policyholder servicing, to nearshore providers that can clear 23 NYCRR 500 third-party requirements while delivering roughly 50-65 percent labor savings on identical non-licensable functions.
+Licensable activity (quoting, recommending, binding, claim valuation, settlement decisions) stays with the carrier's in-house licensed staff via warm transfer rather than moving to the vendor.
+The pattern is most visible in personal and small commercial lines, where call volume is high and the regulatory exposure on routine intake is well understood.
+Confirm your in-scope functions with your compliance team before scoping a vendor and verify carrier-specific obligations with NY DFS.

 How much does New York insurance call center outsourcing cost in 2026?

-Nearshore Caribbean agents supporting NYC-HQ'd carriers cost $12-18 per hour in 2026 for non-licensed work and $16-22/hr for state-licensed seats.
-New York onshore insurance customer service runs $30-50/hr loaded, reflecting NYC wage and overhead pressure.
+Nearshore Caribbean fronter and servicing agents supporting NYC-HQ'd carriers cost $12-18 per hour in 2026 for non-licensed FNOL intake, claims status, billing inquiries, COI issuance, and policyholder servicing, plus $12-18 per hour for B2B SDR-style lead pre-qualification.
+CFG agents are non-licensed; licensed quoting, recommending coverage, and binding policies stay with your in-house licensed staff via warm transfer rather than moving to the vendor.
+New York onshore insurance customer service runs roughly $30-50/hr loaded based on industry benchmarks, reflecting NYC wage and Manhattan overhead pressure.
 Pricing is fully loaded and already covers wages, employer taxes, supervision, AMS or claims-system seat, QA, recording storage, and the 23 NYCRR 500-aligned control stack including MFA, encryption, and role-based access tooling.
+Volume discounts apply over 20 seats.
+Request a written quote scoped to your specific call mix and AMS environment for an accurate landed cost.

-How does the 23 NYCRR 500 vendor onboarding timeline affect go-live?
+How does the 23 NYCRR 500 vendor onboarding timeline affect go-live for an NY program?

-Standard non-licensed New York programs go live in 3-4 weeks when the licensee already has its third-party service provider policy in place.
-Add 1-2 weeks if the licensee needs to complete its initial DDQ review and policy attestation cycle.
-Adding state-licensed seats with non-resident NY producer licenses extends the line items inside that window but typically does not extend the calendar.
-CFG provides the 23 NYCRR 500 documentation package, MFA configuration, and access control matrix in the first week so the licensee's CISO and legal teams can review in parallel with recruiting and training.
+Standard CFG non-licensed New York fronter and servicing programs go live in 3-4 weeks when the licensee already has its third-party service provider policy in place.
+Add 1-2 weeks if the licensee needs to complete its initial DDQ review and policy attestation cycle for a new vendor under 23 NYCRR 500.11.
+CFG does not stand up licensed-producer seats; that capacity stays with your in-house licensed team and is reached via warm transfer.
+CFG provides the 23 NYCRR 500 documentation package, MFA configuration, and access control matrix in week one so the licensee's CISO and legal teams can review in parallel with recruiting and training.
+Weeks two and three handle agent sourcing and training.
+Week four runs calibration and supervised live take-up.
+Verify timing assumptions with NY DFS or your compliance team based on your existing vendor policy.

 Which AMS, claims, and CRM platforms do CFG agents work in for NY carriers?

-CFG agents are trained on Guidewire ClaimCenter and PolicyCenter, Duck Creek Claims and Policy, Applied Epic, Vertafore AMS360 and Sagitta, EZLynx, HawkSoft, NowCerts, Salesforce Financial Services Cloud, and most carrier-specific portals used by NYC-HQ'd carriers and brokers.
-We do not require API integration to launch.
-Agents work directly inside your AMS or claims platform via secured remote sessions with MFA, role-based access, encrypted channels, and full call and screen recording for QA and compliance review.
+CFG agents are trained on Guidewire ClaimCenter and PolicyCenter, Duck Creek Claims and Policy, Applied Epic, Vertafore AMS360 and Sagitta, EZLynx, HawkSoft, NowCerts, Salesforce Financial Services Cloud, and the carrier-specific portals most commonly used by NYC-HQ'd carriers and brokers.
+CFG does not require API integration to launch.
+Agents work directly inside your AMS or claims platform via secured remote sessions with MFA, role-based access, encrypted channels, and full call and screen recording for QA and compliance review under 23 NYCRR 500.
+Access is provisioned with least privilege, reviewed quarterly, and deprovisioned promptly on role change or offboarding.
+CFG agents stay on the non-licensed servicing scope inside the platform; any task that requires producer or adjuster licensure is queued for warm transfer to your in-house licensed staff.
+Verify platform access requirements with your IT and compliance teams during onboarding.

 Ready to get started?